Broadway Cares/Equity Fights AIDS: Broadway Backwards

 Broadway Backwards is a yearly event that benefits Broadway Cares and The Lesbian, Gay, Bisexual and Transgender Community Center.
 The first performance was in 2006.
 The benefit puts a twist on male and female character songs from Broadway and off-Broadway shows.
 For example, in 2014, Kyle Dean Massey and Jose Llana performed "I Have Dreamed" from The King and I.

-The 2014 benefit was held at the Al Hirschfeld Theatre on 24 March.
+The 2014 benefit was held at the Al Hirschfeld Theatre on March 24.
 Raising $423,182, it was the most successful Broadway Backwards to date, surpassing 2013's record-breaking $347,060 raised at the Palace Theatre.
 The 2014 benefit was hosted by Julie White and Bebe Wood and included performances by Jonathan Groff, Andrew Keenan-Bolger, Beth Leavel, Norm Lewis, Billy Porter, and Andrew Rannells.

-On 9 March 2015, the 10th anniversary event raised $466,717.
+On March 9, 2015, the 10th anniversary event raised $466,717.
 It featured an all-male twist on "Cell Block Tango" from Chicago.
 It was hosted by Rob McClure and Julie Halston, and featured performances by Tituss Burgess, Florence Henderson, Telly Leung and Brian Stokes Mitchell.

-On 21 March 2016, the 11th edition raised $480,287.
+On March 21, 2016, the 11th edition raised $480,287.
 Performers included Nick Adams, Krysta Rodriguez, Treat Williams, Lesli Margherita, Jay Armstrong Johnson and Chita Rivera.

-On 13 March 2017, the 12th edition raised $522,870.
+On March 13, 2017, the 12th edition raised $522,870.
 Performers included Josh Groban, Cynthia Erivo, Santino Fontana and Bruce Vilanch.

-On 2 April 2018, the 13th edition raised $680,273.
+On April 2, 2018, the 13th edition raised $680,273.
 Performers included Betsy Wolfe, Alex Newell and Taylor Trensch singing songs from Dear Evan Hansen, The Color Purple and The Greatest Showman.

-On 11 March 2019, Broadway Backwards raised $704,491.
+On March 11, 2019, Broadway Backwards raised $704,491.
 The show at the New Amsterdam Theatre featured a cast of 130 performers including Gavin Creel, Darren Criss Bebe Neuwirth and Andrew Rannells.
 The show was hosted by Jenn Collela.

 Postponed in 2020 due to the COVID-19 pandemic, an online edition of Broadway Backwards in March 2021 featured Stephanie J. Block, Jenn Colella, Deborah Cox, Jay Armstrong Johnson and Lea Salonga raised $749,555 for Broadway Cares and The Lesbian, Gay, Bisexual & Transgender Community Center in New York City.

 Broadway Backwards returned to in person performances on May 23, 2022, raising $758,582.
 Jenn Colella returned as host at Disney's New Amsterdam Theatre.
 The show featured Matt Doyle and ensemble performing "Le Jazz Hot" from Victor/Victoria, J. Harrison Ghee and Z Infante performing "Impossible" from Rodgers and Hammerstein's Cinderella, Andrew Keenan-Bolger and company performing "He Plays the Violin" from 1776, Alexandra Billings performing "Mr. Cellophane" from Chicago and Bernadette Peters performing "Nothin Like a Dame" from South Pacific.

+The 2023 edition raised a record-breaking $765,069.
+Jenn Colella returned as host.
+The show included Corbin Bleu performing "Mein Herr" from Cabaret, "Love Who You Love" from A Man of No Importance performed by Lea Salonga, "Maria" from West Side Story performed by Bonnie Milligan and "One Day More" from Les Misérables.